RCVRY/.github/profile/README.md

-> RCVRY is a brand built to feed an infinitely-hungry internet community with history rooted in gaming, streetwear, sports, and cannabis.
+> RCVRY is a brand built to feed an internet community with a genuine passion in gaming, streetwear, sports, and cannabis.

 Welcome to RCVRY
 =========================